Boosted magnetic fluctuations at the onset of superconductivity in UTe$_2$ beyond 40 T

-In heavy-fermion systems, magnetic fluctuations have often been identified as responsible for the appearance of unconventional superconductivity \cite{Pfleiderer2009}.
-A Fermi-liquid behavior associated with large effective masses of quasi-particles is observed and a relation between the strength of magnetic fluctuations and the amplitude of the effective mass has been emphasized \cite{Knafo2021c}.
-One can indirectly characterize the evolution of the magnetic-fluctuations strength, as function of a tuning parameter, as pressure or magnetic field, by studying the Fermi-liquid coefficients extracted from thermodynamic experiments, as the Sommerfeld heat-capacity coefficient $\gamma$, or from transport measurements, as the electrical-resistivity coefficient $A$.
+In heavy-fermion systems, a Fermi-liquid behavior associated with a large effective mass of quasi-particles is observed and a relation between the amplitude of the effective mass and the strength of magnetic fluctuations has been emphasized \cite{Knafo2021c}.
+One can indirectly characterize the evolution of the magnetic-fluctuations strength by studying the Fermi-liquid coefficients extracted from thermodynamic or transport experiments, like the Sommerfeld coefficient $\gamma$ from heat-capacity measurements, or the quadratic-temperature-dependence coefficient $A$ from electrical-resistivity measurements.
+By tuning a parameter, such as chemical doping, pressure or magnetic field, magnetic fluctuations can become quantum critical in the vicinity of a magnetic quantum phase transition, where their enhancement is a precursor of long-range magnetic ordering (see for instance \cite{Knafo2009}).
+Enhanced quantum critical magnetic fluctuations can also be a driving force for the formation of an unconventional superconducting phase appearing in the vicinity of a magnetic quantum phase transition \cite{Pfleiderer2009}.
 In the last two decades, magnetic-field-induced superconductivity in the uranium-based heavy-fermion ferromagnets URhGe, UCoGe, and UGe$_2$ has attracted considerable attention \cite{Aoki2019b}.
-In these systems, a superconducting phase is induced or reinforced in a magnetic field and develops in the vicinity of a metamagnetic transition, at which ferromagnetic fluctuations are suspected to be involved in the superconducting pairing mechanism \cite{Hattori2012,Wu2017}.
-In URhGe, an enhancement of the Fermi-liquid electrical-resistivity coefficient $A$ at the metamagnetic transition, in the vicinity of a field-induced superconducting phase, was proposed to result from ferromagnetic fluctuations \cite{Miyake2008,Miyake2009,Gourgout2016}.
-The presence of magnetic fluctuations at the metamagnetic transition was supported by nuclear-magnetic-resonance (NMR) relaxation-rate studies \cite{Tokunaga2015,Tokunaga2016}.
-More recently, several field-induced superconducting phases have been discovered in the paramagnetic heavy-fermion compound UTe$_2$, revealing a new playground to study the relation between magnetism and superconductivity \cite{Ran2019b,Knebel2019,Aoki2021,Valiska2021,Wu2025,Lewin2024a,Frank2024}.
-At zero magnetic field, a superconducting phase SC1 is stabilized below $T_{sc} \approx$~2~K and was identified as a candidate for a triplet mechanism \cite{Ran2019a,Aoki2019a,Kinjo2023,Theuss2024}.
-Antiferromagnetic fluctuations are developing at low temperature \cite{Duan2020,Knafo2021b,Butch2022,Duan2021,Raymond2021} and UTe$_2$ is located near an antiferromagnetic instability, as shown by the onset of long-range antiferromagnetic order under pressure \cite{Knafo2023}.
-NMR Knight-shift experiments confirmed the presence of magnetic fluctuations at low temperatures \cite{Tokunaga2019,Fujibayashi2023,Matsumura2025}.
+In these systems, a superconducting phase is induced or reinforced in a magnetic field and develops in the vicinity of a metamagnetic transition, at which ferromagnetic fluctuations are suspected to be involved in a triplet superconducting mechanism \cite{Hattori2012,Wu2017}.
+In URhGe, an enhancement of the Fermi-liquid coefficient $A$ at the metamagnetic transition, in the vicinity of a field-induced superconducting phase, was proposed to result from ferromagnetic fluctuations \cite{Miyake2008,Miyake2009,Gourgout2016}.
+The presence of such quantum critical magnetic fluctuations at the metamagnetic transition was also supported by nuclear-magnetic-resonance (NMR) relaxation-rate studies \cite{Tokunaga2015,Tokunaga2016}.
+More recently, several field-induced superconducting phases have been discovered in the heavy-fermion paramagnet UTe$_2$, revealing a new playground to study the relation between magnetism and superconductivity, with possible triplet mechanism \cite{Ran2019a,Aoki2019a,Ran2019b,Knebel2019,Aoki2021,Valiska2021,Kinjo2023,Frank2024,Wu2025,Lewin2025}.